Mintz Law Firm

 When the negligence of another person, company, or entity causes you harm, you have the right to take legal action.
 While it can’t undo the pain and suffering you and your family have suffered, a personal injury claim can help you recover the compensation you need to ease the physical, emotional and financial burdens associated with the incident.
 This can allow you to begin the healing process and move forward with your life.

-At Mintz Law Firm, our Denver personal injury attorneys have experience handling various injury claims, like bicycle accidents, pedestrian accidents, or traumatic brain injuries, and are available to assist individuals and families throughout Colorado.
+At Mintz Law Firm, our Denver personal injury attorneys have experience handling various injury claims, like bicycle accidents, pedestrian accidents, burn injuries, traumatic brain injuries, or snowboarding accidents and are available to assist individuals and families throughout Colorado.
 We offer compassionate legal counsel and dedicated representation throughout every step of the legal process.
 We can help you with the following types of injuries:

 Property owners have a legal obligation to provide a reasonably safe environment for anyone who lawfully enters their property or premises.
 Legally, this obligation is referred to as a duty of care.
 Failure to keep the property reasonably safe is considered a breach of the owner’s duty of care, which makes them liable for any injuries that result from the unsafe conditions on their property.